vimaec/vim/README.md

 # VIM v1.0.0
-## Updated: May 29th, 2020
+## Updated: August 8th, 2020

-Copyright 2020 VIMaec LLC.
+This documentation is Copyright 2020 VIMaec LLC.
 [Full copyright notice here](https://www.vimaec.com/copyright)

 # About VIM

-VIM is a modern, efficient, and compact 3D open data interchange format to quickly transport design data and geometry from Revit, IFC, and other BIM sources to real-time engines, 3D editors, and mixed reality experiences.
+VIM is a modern and efficient open 3D data interchange format designed for construction and manufacturing data, that is optimized for efficient rendering on low-power devices.
+Unlike other 3D data formats, VIM is designed to carry extremely large amounts of complex relational data in an efficient and standardized manner.

 ## Format Design Goals

-The VIM format was designed for efficient rendering on multiple platforms, and to transmit large amounts of BIM data.
-As a result the format aims to minimize the processing needed before being able to hand the geometry data to a GPU for efficient rendering.
+The VIM format was originally designed for efficient rendering on multiple platforms using different languages and to transmit large amounts of BIM data present in real-world construction projects.
+As a result the format minimizes the processing needed before being able to hand the geometry data to a GPU for efficient rendering.

+### Comparison to Other Formats

-* Unlike Revit and FBX, VIM is cross platform and does not require an SDK to read or write
+* Unlike Revit and FBX, VIM is an open and cross platform format and does not require an SDK to read or write
-* Unlike IFC and STEP, VIM geometry is already triangulated and ready for rendering on a GPU
+* Unlike IFC and STEP, VIM geometry is already triangulated and is in a GPU-friendly format
 * Unlike glTF and USD, VIM supports structured BIM data in a compact relational form
 * Unlike 3DXML and Collada, VIM is a binary format and requires minimal parsing
+* Unlike glTF, VIM is an opinionated format, that has fixed access patterns for data buffers, and can be extended in very precise ways to simplify parsing.
+* Unlike FBX, VIM is easy to extend with new buffers.
+* Unlike glTF and FBX, VIM is not designed to specify animated assets

 # About this Specification